vuejs/v2.vuejs.org/src/v2/guide/components.md

 </button>
 ```

 When we click on the button, we need to communicate to the parent that it should enlarge the text of all posts.
-Fortunately, Vue instances have a custom events system to solve this problem.
-To emit an event to the parent, we can call the built-in **`$emit`** method, passing the name of the event:
+Fortunately, Vue instances provide a custom events system to solve this problem.
+To emit an event to the parent, we can call the built-in [**`$emit`** method](../api/#Instance-Methods-Events), passing the name of the event:

 ```html
 <button v-on:click="$emit('enlarge-text')">